Summary of restrictions

 - There are no restrictions on the reasons to leave home.

 - If you can work from home, you should continue to work from home.
-If you can’t work from home, you can go to work.
+If you can’t work from home or another suitable premises, you can go to your work premises.

-- If you are attending work, you need to abide by a density quotient of 1 person per 4sqm in public or shared areas.
+- If you are attending work, you need to abide by a density quotient of 1 person per 4sqm in public or shared areas, with limited exceptions.

-- Capacity limits are in place for workplaces such as offices, with an increase in capacity to 50% or a cap of 20 workers, whichever is greater.
+- Capacity limits are in place for workplaces such as offices, with capacity limit of 25% or a cap of 10 workers, whichever is greater.

-- You must wear a mask indoors unless working in an office by yourself or if an exemption applies.
+- You must wear a mask indoors unless working in an office by yourself or if an exception applies.

 - Service Victoria QR Code check-ins are compulsory for all workplaces, with limited exceptions.